rectenna-net/roadmap/README.md

 # [roadmap](http://roadmap.rectenna.net)

-Energy harvesting in 4 steps and more than 10 years.
+Harvesting energy in 4 steps and over 10 years of development.
 From indoor to space solutions, from 1 meters to 30km with microwaves and laser technologies:

 1. Indoor, 1 year deployment